My advice to actors is to always research, as best you can, how each Casting Director likes to be contacted. We all have our own way of working.

 First and foremost, make sure you know who you are emailing.
 One of the most common mistakes is an actor emailing for representation.
 Casting Directors do not represent actors.
 If you’re looking for representation, then you need to contact a Talent Agent.
-We also do not cast extras.
+For those of us casting for TV and Film, we do not cast extras.

 As I have to get through a multitude of emails each day, I have a few simple requests for actors’ emails to me:

 Only ever send one small jpg of your headshot.
 I can pretty much get an idea of you from one image.
 If you have other images you want me to view, then refer me to Spotlight / your online CV.
 Make sure your headshot is a true representation of you, I’m not looking for over stylised images, but the person who I will see when they walk in the room.